About DC QBR

 - August

-- Saturday August 8th @ 12PM - Mt Vernon Trail (Graveley Point to Jones Pt Park)
+- Saturday August 8th @ 12PM - Mt Vernon Trail (Gravelly Point to Jones Pt Park)

 - Thursday August 20th @ 6:30PM - Fort Totten Metro to Union Market